Introduction

 Apron-type dry bottom ash extractor

 Bottom ash is continuously discharged onto a fully encapsulated, air-cooled steel apron conveyor.
-The sealing against false air is performed by metal plates along the conveyor.
+Metal plates along the conveyor seal against false air.
 Cooling is achieved by controlled air flow through the ash bed, and the recovered heat is returned to the combustion process.
-The enclosed design prevents dust emissions, maintains furnace sealing, and delivers dry, cooled IBA for downstream treatment.
+The enclosed design prevents dust emissions, maintains furnace sealing and delivers dry, cooled IBA (incinerator bottom ash) for downstream treatment.

 :quality(80))